wilbooorn/prepwork/w4/resume/README.md

 resume.
 Don't worry if it's not perfect.
 We'll perfect it once we get to the job search curriculum.

-**Once you're done with your resume, include it in the prepwork.zip file that you send to us!**, with the filename as your first and last name (i.e., sally_jones.pdf).
+**Once you're done with your resume, put it in the resume directory**, with the filename as your first and last name (i.e., sally_jones.pdf).
+This will ensure that you include it in the prepwork zip file you send to us!

 #### We must have your resume on file before you come in on the first day!